Persistent BitTorrent Trackers: Implementation and evaluation

 \subsection{Micro-benchmarks}

-We first measure the baseline costs of the cryptographic operations that form the building blocks of our system. \Cref{tab:microbenchmarks} summarizes the latency of key operations.
+We measure the baseline costs of the cryptographic operations that form the building blocks of our system. \Cref{tab:microbenchmarks} summarizes the latency of key operations.

-\paragraphNoSkip{Receipt operations} Creating a cryptographic receipt involves a BLS signature operation, which takes approximately 134 ms. Verification is more expensive, requiring about 341 ms per receipt.
-These costs are non-trivial, highlighting the importance of our optimization strategies (batching and aggregation) discussed in \cref{subsec:optimized-attest}.
+\paragraphNoSkip{Receipt operations} Using the Rust/blst implementation, receipt creation (BLS signing) takes 0.84 ms and verification takes 2.28 ms per receipt.
+These per-operation costs are low; the dominant overhead in practice comes from the receipt exchange round-trip rather than computation, as discussed in \cref{subsec:client-perf}.

-\paragraphNoSkip{TEE Overhead} Running code inside the TEE introduces measurable overhead.
-Key generation inside the TDX enclave takes roughly 18 ms, compared to 6 ms in a standard environment: a $3\times$ increase.
-However, this absolute cost remains low enough not be a bottleneck for user registration.
-Attestation generation is efficient ($\approx 17$ ms), while verification is computationally intensive ($\approx 1$ s), but this is a one-time cost paid during tracker registration or migration, not per-transaction.
+\paragraphNoSkip{TEE overhead} Running code inside the TEE introduces measurable overhead.
+Tracker key derivation inside the TDX enclave takes roughly 1.1 ms (median), compared to 0.2 ms outside (a $\approx5\times$ increase).
+This cost is paid once at startup and is not a bottleneck for user registration.
+Attestation generation is efficient ($\approx 4$ ms), while verification takes $\approx 435$ ms, a one-time cost paid during tracker registration or migration, not per-transaction.
+This latency includes the network round-trip to the Intel Attestation Service (IAS) for quote verification.

-\subsection{Client Download Performance}
+\subsection{Client download performance}

 To understand the impact on user experience, we simulated file downloads under various network conditions and piece sizes.
 The primary metric is \emph{throughput reduction}: the percentage loss in effective download speed due to the time spent generating and exchanging receipts.